 While in private practice, he was a partner in the New York law firm, Satterlee Stephens Burke and Burke (now Satterlee Stephens) and in the New Jersey law firm, Bury and Manahan.
 His state and federal litigation practice included insurance defense, employment law, labor law, and commercial litigation.
 Additionally, he was employed as staff counsel with the Chubb Group.
 From 1988 to 1996, he served as a Special Ethics Master who presided over hearings involving complex attorney disciplinary matters and as the Chair of the District Ethics Committee.
 He commenced his legal career with the Office of the Union County Prosecutor where he was a an Assistant Prosecutor assigned to the Trial Unit, the Major Crimes Unit and as the Supervisor of the Organized Crime Unit.

-In his retirement, Professor Manahan has enjoyed the privilege of teaching courses at Cornell Law School on subjects involving Bail Reform, The Role of Independent and Special Counsels, the Impeachment Trial of the President of the United States, and The Value of Dissent, The Controversial Expansion of Presidential Power, Modern Challenges to the Marketplace of Free Ideas: Censorship and Regulation in the Era of Big Tech, The ‘‘Force and Will" of the Judicial Branch, Elimination of Bias in Jury Selection, and The Constitution in Times of War and Conflict.
+In his retirement, Professor Manahan has enjoyed the privilege of teaching courses at Cornell Law School on subjects involving Bail Reform, The Role of Independent and Special Counsels, The Impeachment Trial of the President of the United States, The Value of Dissent, The Controversial Expansion of Presidential Power, Modern Challenges to the Marketplace of Free Ideas: Censorship and Regulation in the Era of Big Tech, The ‘‘Force and Will" of the Judicial Branch, Elimination of Bias in Jury Selection, and The Constitution in Times of War and Conflict.